mbiesiad/awesome-hackathons/README.md

 * [NASA](#nasa)
 * [Miscellaneous](#miscellaneous)
 * [Code of Conduct](#code-of-conduct)

+## DigitalOcean
+* [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - A monthlong celebration of open source software run by DigitalOcean.
+Hacktoberfest is open to everyone in the global community.
+Four quality pull requests must be submitted to public GitHub repositories.

 ## GitHub
 * [The GitHub Actions Hackathon](https://www.githubhackathon.com/) - A four-week virtual hackathon.
 Individuals from all over the world will create and build Actions to submit anytime between March 5 and 31.